FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

 12. Connect EVK to Serial Terminal via J23 (115200, N, 8, 1).
-Boot device and login as root
+Note for this tutorial we use /dev/ttyUSB2 port to connect.
+Your Linux PC might use a different port.
+Boot device and login as root.